 We don’t fully know what American looks for in this regard, though.
 Does the airline care purely about the dollar amount you spend, the typical fare classes you fly in (consistently full fare first class, for example), or something else?
-I’d also note that the above numbers are what has historically been thrown around, though perhaps during the pandemic it has been easier to earn.
-I haven’t seen too many data points of people being invited lately.
+There are also some indications that the qualification criteria vary based in markets, so you have a better chance of earning it if you’re not living in a major hub city of American.

 You can also earn Concierge Key through the influence you have over others’ travel.
 Sometimes American Airlines will give Concierge Key nominations as part of a big corporate contract, or to key travel planners who have influence over a lot of others’ travel.

 American Airlines is even known to comp Concierge Key to some “influencers.”
-For example, going back several years, a YouTuber was comped Concierge Key status and was really unhappy when it was taken away.
+For example, going back several years, YouTuber Casey Neistat was comped Concierge Key status and was really unhappy when it was taken away.